In the context of principles of transmembrane transport, which st... | Study Prep in Pearson+

-In the context of principles of transmembrane transport, which statement best describes a key difference between simple diffusion and facilitated diffusion across a plasma membrane?
+In the context of principles of transmembrane transport, which statement correctly distinguishes facilitated diffusion from active transport?

 A